byui-cse/itm300-course/source/module-07/project-lab.md

 You'll be prompted to enter multiple settings.

+!!! key "Caching"

+    The code that you have updated may not show up because it is cached in the browser.
+Forcing the browser to refresh the cache will allow the new code to show up.

+    Holding Ctrl and pressing the <span class="amz-white-button"><span class="material-symbols-outlined">refresh</span></span> button on your browser will normally force a cache refresh.

+    You can also try Ctrl-Shift-R or CMD-Shift-R or Ctrl-F5

 Once you've completed, check the following:

 1. Can you submit a Service Request from the Request Page?